alpha-martinez/frontend-developer-answers/general-questions.md

 In my linkedin posts, I used keywords such as Javascript, HTML, CSS to make my posts stand out and get more attention from other people who are interested in seeing what I had to show or give me any few pointers if needed.

+## Can you explain any common techniques or recent issues solved in regards to front-end security?